Arianna J. Freeman: Early life and education

 Freeman was born in 1978 in Boston.
 She received her Bachelor of Arts with honors from Swarthmore College in 2001 and earned her Juris Doctor (J.D.) in 2007 from Yale Law School, where she was an editor of The Yale Journal of International Law.

 Career

 Freeman served as a law clerk for Judge James T. Giles from 2007 to 2008 and Judge C. Darnell Jones II from 2008 to 2009, both on the United States District Court for the Eastern District of Pennsylvania.
 From 2009 to 2022, she worked at the Federal Community Defender Office including as an assistant federal defender as a research and writing specialist from 2009 to 2014 and in the Non-Capital Habeas Unit from 2014 to 2016.
 From 2016 to 2022, she was a managing attorney with the Federal Community Defender office for the Eastern District of Pennsylvania in Philadelphia.

-Freeman was part of the legal team handling the federal habeas corpus challenge of the death sentence of Terrance Williams; the appeal prevailed at the U.S. Supreme Court.
+Freeman was part of the legal team handling the federal habeas corpus challenge of the death sentence of Terrance Williams; the appeal prevailed at the United States Supreme Court.